nephio-project/docs/content/en/docs/guides/user-guides/helm/helm-to-operator-codegen-sdk-developer-guide.md

 ### Flow-5: Go-Codes to Gofile
 The process of generating the final Go file consists of the following steps:

-1. Collecting Go Code: Go code for each Kubernetes Resource Manifest (KRM) is collected and stored in a map where the key represents the kind of resource (e.g., "Service", "Deployment"), and the value is a slice containing the corresponding Go code strings.
+1. Collecting Go Code: Go code for each Kubernetes Resource Model (KRM) is collected and stored in a map where the key represents the kind of resource (e.g., "Service", "Deployment"), and the value is a slice containing the corresponding Go code strings.

 2. Aggregation and Writing to Runnable Go Function: Iterate over the map and for each kind of resource, assign the collected Go code to a variable and write it into its corresponding runnable Go function.
 All services are written in one function, and the same applies to other kinds of resources.